 Anything excellence in every step of making the wine is out of the question.

-All grapes at Ornellaia Estate is picked individually by variaities, at optimal harvest conditions in the vineyards and at different times to assure the highest possible quality in every grape variety.
+All grapes at Ornellaia Estate are picked individually by varieties, at optimal harvest conditions in the vineyards, and at different times to assure the highest possible quality in every grape variety.

-Grapes then go through a double selection process and are fermented on individual steel tanks.
-There’s more then 60 individual base wines, all with their own unique specific character depending on grape variety, vineyard area, climatic exposition, soil type etc that go through a continuous analysis during the whole growth period of the grapes – but it’s only after 12 months on French Oak Barrels that the Wine Maker can select and blend a new vintage, using the base wines unique components to create another wine masterpiece.
+Grapes then go through a double selection process and are fermented in individual steel tanks.
+There are more than 60 individual base wines, all with their unique specific character depending on the grape variety, vineyard area, climatic exposition, soil type, etc that go through a continuous analysis during the whole growth period of the grapes – but it’s only after 12 months on French Oak Barrels that the Wine Maker can select and blend a new vintage, using the base wines unique components to create another wine masterpiece.
 Making Ornellaia wine is, truly, a work of Art!

 The very first collaboration in the Ornellaia Vendemmia d'Artista Project

 It’s not that surprising then, that Ornellaia celebrates every new vintage of wine with a work of art, is it?
 Contemporary artists have designed each limited vintage label since the start of the Ornellaia Vendemmia d’Artista Project and the release of the Ornellaia 2006 Vintage Superiore!
 The artist's inspiration is sprung from one single word; chosen by the Winemaker, to describe the unique, new vintage of Ornellaia.

 The Vendemmia d’Artists Project is also an Annual Charity Event to raise money in support of the Arts.
 Each year a limited amount of wooden cases with the new edition is sold.
 This wine auction event is highly coveted by Wine Collectors and Wine Connoisseurs from all over the world of wine.

 Artist Shirin Neshat have made the label for the limited edition of Ornellaia 2016 La Tensione